Rank of a Smooth Map

 is a smooth immersion whose image is the doughnut-shaped surface obtained by revolving the circle

-everywhere, yet \(X\) is far from injective: it is periodic in both arguments.
-This separation
+injective everywhere, yet \(X\) is far from injective.
+The map is periodic in both arguments.
+This

-between the pointwise condition (immersion) and the global one (injectivity) is the theme that the
+separation between the pointwise condition (immersion) and the global one (injectivity) is the

-Finally, constant rank is preserved under composition only in the full-rank cases: a composition of
+Finally, constant rank is preserved under composition only in the full-rank cases.
+A composition

-submersions is a submersion and a composition of immersions is an immersion, since surjectivity and
+of submersions is a submersion and a composition of immersions is an immersion, since surjectivity

-injectivity of linear maps compose.
-A composition of two constant-rank maps that are not full rank
+and injectivity of linear maps compose.
+A composition of two constant-rank maps that are not full

-need not have constant rank at all — another reflection of the asymmetry noted above.
+rank need not have constant rank at all, another reflection of the asymmetry noted above.

 Immersions, Submersions, and Local Diffeomorphisms

-The most regular maps of all are those whose differential is an isomorphism at every point — full
+The most regular maps of all are those whose differential is an isomorphism at every point, which

-rank in both senses at once, possible only when \(\dim M = \dim N\).
-Such a map looks, near each
+is full rank in both senses at once and is possible only when \(\dim M = \dim N\).
+Such a map

-point, exactly like a diffeomorphism, even if it fails to be one globally.
-This is the manifold
+looks, near each point, exactly like a diffeomorphism, even if it fails to be one globally.
+This

-incarnation of the inverse function theorem, and it is the bridge between the linear-algebraic
+is the manifold incarnation of the inverse function theorem, and it is the bridge between the

 Definition: Local Diffeomorphism